-The Commissioner currently holds £1.38 million of external loans, a decrease of £0.13 million on the previous year, as part of its strategy for funding previous years' capital programmes.
+The Commissioner currently holds £1.12 million of external loans, a decrease of £0.26 million on the previous year, as part of its strategy for funding previous years' capital programmes.

 Given the significant cuts to public expenditure and in particular to local government funding, the Commissioner's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
-With short-term interest rates currently lower than 25-year rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow using short-term loans.
+In line with advise from the Treasury Management Advisors, given that short-term interest rates are currently high, but predicted to reduce in the near-future, it is recommended that to utilise internal resources where available, or to borrow using short-term loans.
+Longer dated debt should only be sought if absolute certainty on long-term rates is needed and deemed to be affordable, sustainable, and prudent at the prevailing rates..